Raiders of the Lost Horcrux:

 Actually, that “feeling his way” impression now looks to me as if he had hedged his bets before leaving the castle that evening with a 2–3 hour dose of Felix Felicis, and was waiting to see all the possibilities spread out before him before he made each statement or took each action.
 Compare this with the more subjective account of Harry’s actions while under the influence of Felix a few chapters earlier and decide for yourself.

-The obvious question at the end of HBP was, if Reggie’s death was faked by Albus and Co., and the sea cave Horcrux was the Locket, and it has not already been destroyed, is why Dumbledore did not immediately try to recover the real Horcrux and destroy it when he first heard of it.
+The obvious question at the end of HBP was, if Reggie’s death was faked by Albus and Co., and the sea cave Horcrux was the Locket, and it has not already been destroyed, then why Dumbledore did not immediately try to recover the real Horcrux and destroy it when he first heard of it.
 Or at any point after Voldemort’s first disappearance.

 Well, post DHs, now we know.
 Evidently Albus hadn’t a clue as to Reggie’s doings.